w3c/openscreenprotocol/schemes.md

 defines the behavior of `https` URLs, it does not forbid the usage of other URLs with other schemes.

-For example the the `cast` scheme is used in the Presentation API tests as alternative scheme to support [Google Cast](https://developers.google.com/cast/) receivers like Chromecast and Android TV.
+For example the `cast` scheme is used in the Presentation API tests as an alternative scheme to support [Google Cast](https://developers.google.com/cast/) receivers like Chromecast and Android TV.
 Let us consider the following example as input for discussion: